Xorshift: xoroshiro

 If space is at a premium, xoroshiro128** and xoroshiro128+ are equivalent to xoshiro256** and xoshiro256+.
 These have smaller state spaces, and thus are less useful for massively parallel programs. xoroshiro128+ also exhibits a mild dependency in the population count, generating a failure after 5 TB of output.
 The authors do not believe that this can be detected in real world programs.
+Instead of perpetuating Marsaglia's tradition of xorshift as a basic operation, xoroshiro128+ uses a shift/rotate-based linear transformation designed by Sebastiano Vigna in collaboration with David Blackman.
+The result is a significant improvement in speed and statistical quality.

 xoroshiro64** and xoroshiro64* are equivalent to xoroshiro128** and xoroshiro128+.
 Unlike the xoshiro generators, they are not straightforward ports of their higher-precision counterparts.